vipnet1/Mirage/README.md

 : )

 ## What Is It ##
-Mirage is a framework to help you automating all aspects of trading, except of the entry/exit conditions themselves. \
+Mirage is a framework to help you automate all aspects of trading, except the entry/exit conditions themselves. \
 You can imagine Mirage as a middleware.
 External source, let's say TradingView, sends that it found an entry or exit point for trade.
-Mirage will actually perform the trade, manage the risk, generate logs/db records/reports so you can check trade performance.
+Mirage will actually perform the trade, manage the risk, generate logs/db records/reports so you can check strategy performance.

 ### Features ###
 - API to send trade or other commands to the broker
 - API to receive commands for processing
-- Generating reports on trades performance for investigation
+- Logging & Generating reports on trades performance for investigation

 ### Why Entry & Exit signals not handled by Mirage ###
 Strategies can be complex.
 They can include many indicators, conditions, require efficient candles processing etc. \